 Try to get your own wax pot.
 It is designed to heat the wax as well as keep it in the right warmth.
 Waxing on your own can take some time, and you want the wax to remain consistent in temperature as well as texture.

 Test a small amount on your wrist or other safe areas to make sure it spreads and sticks to your skin comfortably.
 It will confirm whether the solution is ready to apply to the other parts of your skin.

 Get an applicator, a thin flat stick that you can get from most cosmetic stores (Popsicle sticks work too!).

 If your product does not have strips, you can make your own by cutting small pieces from any muslin or cotton fabric to use as strips.

-I’m including this step mostly for clarity and understanding the process.
+I include this step mostly for clarity and understanding of the process.
 Almost all products marketed as hair removal wax for women should have these items in the pack.